turingschool/backend-curriculum-site/module2/projects/blogger.md

 #### Writing the Edit Template

 Then look at your `edit.html.erb` file.
-You already have an H1 header, so add the line which renders the partial.
+Add an H1 header and the line which renders the partial.

 #### Testing the Partial